gluster/glusterdocs/docs/Administrator-Guide/arbiter-volumes-and-quorum.md

 to a replica 2 volume:(without costing HA).
 If the quorum-type is set to auto, then by the description given earlier, the first brick must always be up, irrespective of the status of the second brick.
-IOW, if only the second brick is up, the  subvol becomes EROFS, i.e. no HA.
+IOW, if only the second brick is up, the subvol returns ENOTCONN, i.e. no HA.
-If quorum-type is set to fixed, the the quorum-count *has* to be two to prevent split-brains (otherwise a write can succeed in brick1, another in brick2 =>split-brain).
+If quorum-type is set to fixed, then the quorum-count *has* to be two to prevent split-brains (otherwise a write can succeed in brick1, another in brick2 =>split-brain).
 So for all practical purposes, if you want high availability in a replica 2 volume, it is recommended not to enable client-quorum.